marxlnfcs/ngx-grid/README.md

 ---
 In the `forRoot` method when importing the grid module in the app module you can specify the following options that will be globally applied to all grid instances.
+* `strategy` - Defines the strategy of the grid component.
+SCREEN uses the media queries and CONTAINER uses the container queries which is still experimental, Possible values: screen, container
 * `baseBreakpoint` - Defines the base breakpoint of this component. (default is `xs`), Possible values: xs, sm, md, lg, xl, 2xl, 3xl, 4xl
 * `baseSize` - Defines the default column size of the grid. (default is `12`), Possible values: 2, 4, 6, 8, 10, 12
 * `gap` - Sets the spacing between all columns and rows. (default is `1rem`)